IdanTravitsky/walla-enhancements/README.md

 # Walla Enhancements 📰✨

-A collection of user scripts to improve the browsing experience on [Walla!
-News](https://walla.co.il), maintained by Idan Travitsky.
+A collection of user scripts to improve the browsing experience on [Walla News](https://walla.co.il), maintained by Idan Travitsky.

 ## 📦 Current scripts